A guide to creating neo soul drum grooves dripping with soul and personality every single time, with as much realism and polish as possible.

 Unlike with rock, metal and certain varieties of EDM, the toms don’t get as much love in neo soul; you can chalk most of this up to the fact that neo soul drums are so crisp and controlled, and other than isolated fills, toms tend to have a lot of ring.
 That said, if you think neo soul could use more toms, add in fills liberally!
 Just make sure you keep the flow going and preserve the ultra laid back feel that neo soul captures so well.

 Neo soul drums are easy to produce if you’re only looking at things mechanically — there aren’t a ton of technical challenges, and there usually aren’t many instruments to incorporate into the mix at any one time.
 But it’s deceptive — because it’s not a complicated process, every little detail stands out even more.
 The rhythm has to be just right.
 The saturation has to be dialed in.
 If you make the arrangement too busy, it’s easy to ruin the laid back feel.

 But when you focus your attention on the details that matter, neo soul can be one of the most rewarding genres to produce, because it feels so alive.
 The root of that organic quality lies in the drums — a unique blend of R&B, hip hop, soul, and dozens of other pop culture influences from the 1990s.
-If you want to dive deeper into the history and style of neo soul, check out our article The Ultimate Guide to Neo Soul and see where the journey takes you!
+Make sure to check out our article on the history and style of neo soul and see where the journey takes you!

 Harry Lodes is a copywriter, marketing consultant and content writer for audio and ecommerce brands.
 He lives in the Philadelphia area, releasing Eastern/Western hybrid EDM under the artist name KAIRI hearkening back to his roots in Berklee College of Music.